Compare Car Transport Quotes and Find the Best Price

 • Any modifications affecting ground clearance or body width

 Electric vehicles introduce a different but equally manageable set of considerations.
-Most are straightforward to transport the main practical requirement is battery charge.
+Most are straightforward to transport — the main practical requirement is battery charge.
 Transporters increasingly request a minimum charge level before loading, typically in the 20–30% range, to allow for short repositioning moves during loading and unloading.
-For longer deliveries, it is worth confirming with the transporter whether an en-route charge stop is included in the service or expected to be arranged separately.
+For longer deliveries, confirm with the transporter whether an en-route charge stop is included in the service or expected to be arranged separately.

 Some EV owners are caught out by app-based charging locks or automatic security features that prevent the vehicle from being moved while connected.
 Disabling these before collection day is a simple step that avoids delays.